mtgatracker/mtgatracker/privacy.md

 our developers.
 Contributors will be more than happy to explain, improve, or remove ways we handle your data, whenever necessary.

-If you at any time would like data related to you to be archinved or removed from MTGATracker systems, contact devs.mtgatracker@gmail.com .
+If you at any time would like data related to you to be archived or removed from MTGATracker systems, contact devs.mtgatracker@gmail.com .